 Today Hong Kong Harbour, or Victoria Harbour as it is properly known, is all but retired as a maritime motorway but it does remain one of Hong Kong’s major tourist attractions.
-Squeezed between the mountains of Kowloon and the soaring skyscrapers of Hong Kong Island, its shimmering waters are banked by the neon skyscrapers of Hong Kong harbour.
+Squeezed between the mountains of Kowloon and the soaring skyscrapers of Hong Kong Island, its shimmering waters are banked by the neon skyscrapers of Hong Kong harbor.
 This is the iconic image of Hong Kong.

 01 of 05

 What better way to enjoy the water of Hong Kong Harbour than floating on it.
 The Star Ferry is a Hong Kong icon and has been plying the route between Tsim Sha Tsui and Central for over 100 years.
-Rides across the harbour take around 10 minutes, during which time you can watch the water and the skyline unfold before you.
+Rides across the harbor take around 10 minutes, during which time you can watch the water and the skyline unfold before you.
 Unbeatable.

 02 of 05